What is the FAFSA?

 - Make binding legal obligations

-Please keep your PIN because you can use it each time you apply for financial aid throughout your college career.
+Please keep your FSA ID because you can use it each time you apply for financial aid throughout your college career.

 Step 3: Gather documents and information.